Genuine Faux Farm

 How We Raise Our Birds

-Chickens at the Genuine Faux Farm are pasture raised during the day and they roost in the barn at night.
+Chickens at the Genuine Faux Farm are pasture raised during the day and they roost in a room we built in our "Poultry Pavillion" at night.
 Birds are given a base diet mixed by local producers.
 We purchase feed that is certified organic when it is available, which has been an issue lately.
 Their diet is supplemented by foraging and certified organic produce from our farm that is no longer fit for sale or distribution.
 We do not hatch our own chicks they have been purchased through the Hoover Hatchery in Rudd, Iowa.
 Our birds do not typically like to go out in the snow, so they stay in their room during large portions of the Winter, even if we open the doors so they can go out.
 You should see the looks we get when we do that.. (open the door on a cold day).

 What it means to be Free Range (for us)

 We do not keep our birds in a 'chicken tractor' during the day, instead we use a 'day range' system.
 They are out in a pasture with fenced borders to keep them out of our gardens and to slow down potential predators.
 The laying hens are located in a permanent pasture that has some orchard trees.
 The birds go into a shelter at night.
 We also have a couple of trailers that house birds that we want to move around the farm.
 These trailers are surrounded by a solar powered electric fence to keep predators out.

 Chicks are an exception.
 To keep them warm and safe, they reside in a wooden or metal, boxed in area with heat lamps.
 As they grow, we increase their space until they have some 'real' feathers.
 Then, they are free range.
 We may try to allow one of our ladies to raise her own clutch of chicks, but thus far, predators have prevented success in this area.
 We rotate through different laying breeds on our farm and if you want to read a bit about the breeds we had in 2012 (and see chick pictures), you can visit this blog post.